-The sixth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The third ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 Commonly known as lard, pork fat can add significant flavor to any dog food.
 And it can be high in linoleic acid, an omega-6 fatty acid essential for life.

 Although it may not sound very appetizing, pork fat (in moderate amounts) is actually an acceptable pet food ingredient.